x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/connect-voice-mail-system/create-um-ip-gateway.md

 ---
-title: "Create a UM IP gateway" ms.author: tonysmit
+localization_priority: Normal
+description: When you create a Unified Messaging (UM) IP gateway, you enable Exchange servers to connect to a new Voice over IP (VoIP) gateway, a Private Branch eXchange (PBX) enabled for Session Initiation Protocol (SIP), an IP PBX, or a session border controller (SBC).
+Immediately after you create a UM IP gateway, you should create a new UM hunt group and then associate the UM hunt group with the UM IP gateway.
+You can associate the UM IP gateway with one or more UM dial plans by creating one or more UM hunt groups. ms.topic: article
 author: tonysmit
-manager: scotv
+f1_keywords:
+- Microsoft.Exchange.Management.SnapIn.Esm.Servers.UnifiedMessaging.CreateUMIPGatewayWizardForm.CreateUMIPGatewayWizardPage
+ms.author: tonysmit
+ms.assetid: 542d6b50-147b-4cec-b54d-61c7b8fc0fc7
 ms.date: 11/17/2014
+title: Create a UM IP gateway
+ms.collection: exchange-online
 ms.audience: ITPro
-ms.topic: article
-f1_keywords:
-- 'Microsoft.Exchange.Management.SnapIn.Esm.Servers.UnifiedMessaging.CreateUMIPGatewayWizardForm.CreateUMIPGatewayWizardPage'
 ms.service: exchange-online
-localization_priority: Normal
-ms.assetid: 542d6b50-147b-4cec-b54d-61c7b8fc0fc7
-description: "When you create a Unified Messaging (UM) IP gateway, you enable Exchange servers to connect to a new Voice over IP (VoIP) gateway, a Private Branch eXchange (PBX) enabled for Session Initiation Protocol (SIP), an IP PBX, or a session border controller (SBC).
-Immediately after you create a UM IP gateway, you should create a new UM hunt group and then associate the UM hunt group with the UM IP gateway.
-You can associate the UM IP gateway with one or more UM dial plans by creating one or more UM hunt groups."
+manager: scotv

 ---

 # Create a UM IP gateway